Nashville woman 1st in state to receive reduced drug sentence under new school zone law - NewsBreak

 But during a Wednesday court hearing, Nashville Judge Steve Dozier agreed that Gant didn’t pose a threat to any children because her drug deal happened during the summer when kids weren’t in school.

 “I stood here as an adult from decisions I made on my own,” Gant said.
 “It affected everyone I was connected to.
-Even though I had no immediate victims, I still had victims.”Shelby County creates new childcare stipend for employees
+Even though I had no immediate victims, I still had victims.”Tennessee transgender bathroom law struck down by federal judge

 Gant apologized to her friends and family and thanked the court for her reduced sentence.